Home

 • Identify key characteristics of the accounting alternative for goodwill

-• List the key disclosure requirements for goodwill and goodwill impairment losses
+• Recognize the key disclosure requirements for goodwill and goodwill impairment losses

 Chapter 5